 23.1.2 registered post;

-to a party at its registered office or relevant facsimile number for such party or such other address as a party may from time to time designate by written notice to the other.
+to a party at its registered office for such party or such other address as a party may from time to time designate by written notice to the other.

 23.2 Any notice or other document shall be deemed to have been received by the addressee two Business Days following the date of despatch of the notice or other document or, if sent by hand, the time at which the notice is left at the proper address.
 To prove the giving of a notice or other document it shall be sufficient to show that it was despatched.